molovol/MoloVol/README.md

 ## Utility
 With the MoloVol software we aim to combine an intuitive and easy-to-use user interface with powerful computing algorithms.
 We want the software to serve a broad range of scientist by being easily accessible on all common platforms.

 The MoloVol software, along with many of its features, is currently in early development.
-The software is being actively developed on Windows 10 and macOS Catalina.
+The software is being actively developed on Windows 10 and macOS Big Sur.

 ## Getting Started